Skyhawk172/SmallGridDithers/README.md

 The overall procedure is summarized in the Figure below and the Python scripts below are used sequentially to arrive at the final average 5-sigma contrast curves.

+Note that some input data to the scripts below such as filter transmission, QE curves, and/or background noise levels as well as Brian York's JWST Simulator python modules (for AddNoisetoPSF.py) will only be provided upon request.

 ![alt text](https://github.com/Skyhawk172/SmallGridDithers/blob/master/SGDcartoon.png "SGD cartoon")